DeepakC27/webpack-setup/Readme.md

-# Setting up react repo from scratch
+# Setting up webpack & babel repo from scratch

 Things to be covered